Bernoulli distribution

 The Bernoulli distribution is a special case of the binomial distribution where a single trial is conducted (so n would be 1 for such a binomial distribution).
 It is also a special case of the two-point distribution, for which the possible outcomes need not be 0 and 1.

 Properties

-If $X$ is a random variable with this distribution, then:
+If $X$ is a random variable with a Bernoulli distribution, then: